Tarrant County Homestead Exemption

 Required documents: VA documentation indicating the disability percentage, proof of donation by a charitable organization, and Texas ID.

-Timing note: Applications for this specific exemption may be accepted up to five years after the delinquency date.
+Timing note: Applications for this exemption may be accepted up to five years after the delinquency date.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

 If you are the unremarried surviving spouse of a U.S. armed services member who was killed or fatally injured in the line of duty, you may be entitled to a 100% property tax exemption on your residence homestead.